 Bacterial vaginosis can be hard to distinguish from other types of vaginal infection.
 Consider the following if you have any signs of vaginal infection.

-- Develop lower belly pain and a fever higher than 101°F (38.3°C) along with a vaginal discharge.
+- Have pain in your lower belly and a fever higher than 101°F (38.3°C) along with a vaginal discharge.

 - Are pregnant and have symptoms of a vaginal infection.